OscarGodson/HTML6/_includes/HTML6.md

 ```
 ##### `<html:head>`

 This begins an HTML's head.
-Equivelent to the current `<html>` tag.
+Equivelent to the current `<head>` tag.
 The tag contains data that isn't actually displayed (aside from the `<html:title>` which is displayed in the browser's windows).
 Rather, it's purpose is to get data and scripts that affect the display of the content in the `<html:body>`.
 These scripts and other sources include things like JavaScript, CSS, RSS feeds, etc.

 _Example:_